Roofing: Asbestos Removal Costs

-No one would consider using a material that contains asbestos today, but back in the 1930’s to the 1970’s it was considered practical due to its great fire resistance and fibrous strength characteristics.
+No one would consider using a material that contains asbestos today.
+Back in the 1930s to the 1970s, though, asbestos was considered practical -- even desirable -- due to its great fire resistance and fibrous strength characteristics.
 Roofing and siding are some of the most common materials from that era that contain asbestos.

 If it is not “broken,” don’t fix it.

-The mantra for most asbestos-containing materials is to leave it alone.
-The asbestos is normally sealed in the matrix of the component, and therefore contained does not pose a health risk.
+The mantra for most asbestos-containing materials is "Leave it alone."
+The asbestos is normally sealed in the matrix of the component, and thus contained does not pose a health risk.
 Only when the material is disturbed does it become a problem.

 Who can do the work?

-While some regulations allow single family homeowners to undertake this type of project on their own, most regulations require a licensed contractor for this type of work.
+While some regulations allow single family homeowners to undertake this type of project on their own, usually you must hire a licensed contractor for this type of work.
 It is required for projects that involve public buildings, like schools, or structures that contain 4 or more residences.
-Hire a team that is versed in the complex nature of dealing with this potentially hazardous material.
-Local regulations can vary widely, and these are often based on city, county or state requirements.
-A specialist that performs these abatements for a living should be vary familiar with the local regulations and all of the special requirements for a safe and productive process.
+Find a team that is versed in the complex nature of dealing with this potentially hazardous material.
+A specialist that performs these abatements for a living should be very familiar with the local regulations (which vary widely) and all the special requirements for a safe and productive process.